U.S. glum on prospects for new U.N. Syria resolution

 | WASHINGTON

-WASHINGTON The United States said on Friday that, amid ongoing opposition from Russia, it was not optimistic the U.N.
-Security Council could agree on a new resolution urging an end to the Syrian government's brutal crackdown on its opponents.
+WASHINGTON The United States said on Friday that amid ongoing opposition from Russia, it was not optimistic the U.N.
+Security Council could agree on a new resolution urging an end to the Syrian government's brutal crackdown on demonstrators.

 State Department spokeswoman Victoria Nuland said that negotiations between the five permanent Security Council members and Morocco - the sole Arab state on the 15-nation council - aimed at agreeing on the language for the U.S.-drafted resolution had made no progress.